Bairdo/gasket/docs/README.authenication.md

 - Configure the build.
 The provided .config should suffice.
 However if you wish to modify it, we basically need the wired driver.
-CONFIG_CTRL_IFACE=udp shall be used for local udp connections, CONFIG_CTRL_IFACE=udp-remote for udp connections from another machine, or unspecify to use the unix socket.
+CONFIG_CTRL_IFACE=udp shall be used for local udp connections, CONFIG_CTRL_IFACE=udp-remote for udp connections from another machine, or unspecify to use the unix socket if operating hostapd on the same machine as auth_app.
 - Build and install.

 ```